Aliases for CNTNAP2 Gene

 GeneCards Summary for CNTNAP2 Gene

-CNTNAP2 (Contactin Associated Protein-Like 2) is a Protein Coding gene.
-Diseases associated with CNTNAP2 include cortical dysplasia-focal epilepsy syndrome and autism susceptibility 15.
-Among its related pathways are Neuroscience and Cell adhesion molecules (CAMs).
-GO annotations related to this gene include enzyme binding.
-An important paralog of this gene is CNTNAP1.
+CNTNAP2 (Contactin Associated Protein 2) is a Protein Coding gene.
+Diseases associated with CNTNAP2 include Pitt-Hopkins-Like Syndrome 1 and Autism 15.
+Among its related pathways are Cell adhesion molecules (CAMs) and Neuroscience.
+Gene Ontology (GO) annotations related to this gene include enzyme binding.
+An important paralog of this gene is CNTNAP5.

-May play a role in the formation of functional distinct domains critical for saltatory conduction of nerve impulses in myelinated nerve fibers.
-Seems to demarcate the juxtaparanodal region of the axo-glial junction (By similarity).
+Required, with CNTNAP1, for radial and longitudinal organization of myelinated axons.
+Plays a role in the formation of functional distinct domains critical for saltatory conduction of nerve impulses in myelinated nerve fibers.
+Demarcates the juxtaparanodal region of the axo-glial junction.